TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/c/index.md

    puts("Hello, World!");
    return 0;
 }

 ```

 {% endraw %}

-[Hello World](https://sampleprograms.io/projects/hello-world) in [C](https://sampleprograms.io/languages/c) was written by:
+Hello World in [C](https://sampleprograms.io/languages/c) was written by:

 - Christoph Böhmwalder
 - Jeremy Griffith

+This article was written by:

+- Jeremy Grifski
+- Johnny Fang
+- rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Jul 24 2018 11:02:56.
-The solution was first committed on Mar 15 2018 20:27:08.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution